The Attention Economy is here and it’s making marketing more challenging than ever.

 Okay, maybe not everywhere at every single moment.
 After all, most marketers need to contend with budgets almost as limited as their prospects’ attention.

-The key has always been and still is to be where your target audience hangs out.
+The key to successful B2B marketing strategies has always been and still is to be where your target audience hangs out.
 But today, with the multitude of onsite and even offsite (people have to go outside sometime) sources vying for attention and the various devices providing access to them, it’s important to have points of engagement across as many channels as possible.

 It increases the chances of someone seeing your message.